philschonholzer/electron_pouch/README.md

-# Hello PouchDB with Electron
+# Hello Electron with Pouchdb

 This is a demo app that integrates PouchDB with Electron.